Total fertility rate: History and future projections

 From around 10,000 BC to the beginning of the Industrial Revolution, fertility rates around the world were high by 21st-century standards, ranging from 4.5 to 7.5 children per woman.^{76-77,}.
 The onset of the Industrial Revolution around the year 1800 brought about what has come to be called the demographic transition.
 This eventually led to a long-term decline in TFR in every region of the world that has continued in the 21st century.

+It has been argued that cultural and social factors are not sufficient to explain this global decrease.
+Since the 1960s, global environmental contamination has been linked to significant effects of pollution on reproduction.
+Pollutants significantly interfere with all aspects of sexual reproduction from male and female fertility to fetal development, birth outcomes, and long-term health of offspring.